RobotNerd/sliderish/doc/user-stories.md

 Sub-tasks:
 - Add a set of root paths to the server where all media are stored.
-- Randomize the order of directories that files are served from once at startup, and re-randomize it once media have been served from all directories.
+- `[DONE]` Randomize the order of directories that files are served from once at startup, and re-randomize it once media have been served from all directories.
-- When serving media from a directory, create a randomized list of all media paths and serve them in that order.
+- `[DONE]` When serving media from a directory, create a randomized list of all media paths and serve them in that order.
 (Only serve a media file once.)
 - Accept requests for multiple media files from the client.
   - If more files are requested than available, serve a previously served